hemantjp/Notes/Search.md

-:let @/= lets you mdify last searched pattern
+:let @/= lets you modify last searched pattern

 To clear the last used search pattern:
 :let @/ = ""